 HPV Immunization Project

-The Philadelphia Immunization Program will launch a reminder/recall effort in January 2014 using the KIDS Plus Immunization Information System (IIS).
-For this effort, the Immunization Program will send the following messages to parents of children 11 through 18 years old::
+The Philadelphia Immunization Program initiated adolescent immunization reminder/recall in January 2014 using the KIDS Plus Immunization Information System (IIS).
+The Immunization Program will send the following messages to parents of children 11 through 18 years old:

-- If an 11 or 12 year old child has not received any HPV vaccine doses, the parent/guardian will receive a reminder message, as follows: Adolescents need vaccinations too.
-Make sure your child receives his/her adolescent vaccinations.
+- If an 11 or 12 year old child has not received any HPV vaccine doses, the parent/guardian will receive a reminder message, as follows: Is your teen up-to-date?

-- If a child 11 through 18 years old has received 1 or 2 HPV vaccine doses, but more than 4 months have elapsed since vaccination, or a child 13 through 18 years old has not received any HPV vaccine doses, the parent/guardian will receive a recall message, as follows: Your adolescent is overdue for a vaccination.
-Please make an appointment.
+- If a child 11 through 18 years old has received 1 or 2 HPV vaccine doses, but more than 4 months have elapsed since vaccination, or a child 13 through 18 years old has not received any HPV vaccine doses, the parent/guardian will receive a recall message, as follows: Your teen’s shots are due.
+It’s time to make a doctor’s appointment.

 Before initiation of reminder/recall messaging, the Immunization Program will work with provider offices to update adolescent vaccination histories in KIDS Plus IIS to assure appropriate outreach.
 Your cooperation in this effort will be greatly appreciated.
 Reminder/recall messaging will be carefully staggered throughout the year so that provider offices are not overwhelmed.